 There are 180,973 lawyers in Oregon and California.
-Anthony Albertazzi is 1 of 166 lawyers in Oregon and California, and one of two lawyers in Oregon to have a bankruptcy specialization from the California State Bar.
-There is currently no specialization in Oregon but if one ever comes Mr. Albertazzi will be the first in line to attain one.
+Anthony Albertazzi is 1 of 166 lawyers in California, and one of two lawyers in Oregon to have a bankruptcy specialization from the California State Bar.
+There is currently no specialization in Oregon, but if one ever comes Mr. Albertazzi will be the first in line to attain one.

 If you’re facing financial difficulties, a lawyer can be your best advocate.
-We have filed more than 1,700 bankruptcy cases at an affodable price in Oregon.
+We have filed more than 2,000 bankruptcy cases in Oregon and California.
 We have also filed in California on behalf of clients holding property in multiple jurisdictions.
 We represent debtors and creditors in Bankruptcy Court.

 Recent changes in the Bankruptcy Code have presented special challenges to businesses and consumers who come into contact with the Bankruptcy system.
 We work to keep up on the laws and to protect you, your assets and your business.